manish2889/Simple-Portfolio/README.md

 You can leave **Base Directory** empty then click on Deploy site.

-After the build is complete, the link to the site will be shown at the end of the console output.# Simple-Portfolio
+After the build is complete, the link to the site will be shown at the end of the console output.
-# Simple-Portfolio